In-Context Learning Enhanced Credibility Transformer: In-context learning enhanced Credibility Transformer

-with \begin{itemize} \item credibilitized tokens $\widehat{\bc}^{\rm cred}$, which, as above, have been produced using the encoder part of the original Credibility Transformer; \item we decorate all instances $i \in {\cal I}_{\rm context}$ from the context batch ${\cal B}_{\rm context}$ with encoded target information $\bz^{\rm FNN1}(Y_i)$; \item we integrate this target information using \cite{buhlmann1967experience} credibility, assigning a higher credibility for bigger case weights $v_i>0$, and the credibility coefficient $\kappa>0$ regulates the level of information considered; $\kappa$ is a hyper-parameter that is either chosen by the modeler or learned during training. \end{itemize}
+with \begin{itemize} \item credibilitized CLS token $\widehat{\bc}^{\rm cred}(\bx_i)$, which, as above, has been produced using the encoder part of the base Credibility Transformer; \item we decorate all instances $i \in {\cal I}_{\rm context}$ from the context batch ${\cal B}_{\rm context}$, $M_i=1$, with encoded target information $\bz^{\rm FNN1}(Y_i)$; \item we integrate this target information using \cite{buhlmann1967experience} credibility, assigning a higher credibility for bigger case weights $v_i>0$, and the credibility coefficient $\kappa>0$ regulates the level of information considered; $\kappa$ is a hyper-parameter that is either chosen by the modeler or optimized by grid search. \end{itemize}

 \begin{rem}\normalfont The output token decorator \eqref{def: output token decorator} takes as inputs the unscaled responses $Y$.
 This will be suitable for our application which will consider low frequency claim counts, but it may need to be adapted in high frequency or high weight situations to weight-scaled versions.
 The credibility weights are adjusted such that we give lower credibility to observations with lower weights, emphasizing that these observations contain more uncertainty (irreducible risk from pure randomness).
 Moreover, for other applications, e.g., claim size modeling, one may also use the residuals $Y - \widehat{\mu}^{\rm CT}(\bx)$ as inputs to the output token decorator.
 A pre-processing stage of the outcome token decorator should also consider transforming heavy-tailed or skewed responses, e.g., applying a log-transformation to heavy-tailed claim amounts, for a more efficient model training. \end{rem}